 Equivalence Class Partitioning (ECP)

-It is also called as Equivalence Partitioning.
-It is also one type of black-box testing techniques.
-In equivalence partitioning, the input data which is given to the application is divided into equivalence classes.
+It is also called Equivalence Partitioning.
+It is also one type of black-box testing technique.
+In equivalence partitioning, the input data given to the application is divided into equivalence classes.

-By using this technique, it helps us to test the software within a short time period by using less and effective test cases.
-So this technique should be used first because, in this technique, we are testing one condition for each partition if that works then all will work, and if one is not work from that partition that none of that from partition will work.
+This technique helps us test the software within a short time period by using less effective test cases.
+So this technique should be used first because, in this technique, we are testing one condition for each partition; if that works, then all will work, and if one does not work from that partition, none of that from the partition will work.

 Example: Suppose an input field accepts values between 5-9